wfondrie/cookiecutter-python-package/README.md

 ## Usage
-To create a new Python package it run:
+To create a new Python package run:
 ``` sh
 cookiecutter gh:wfondrie/cookiecutter-python-package
 ```